apache/nuttx/boards/arm/sama5/sama5d3-xplained/README.txt

     - One other thing: UDP support is required (CONFIG_NET_UDP).

-  Given those prerequisites, the newtork monitor can be selected with these additional settings.
+  Given those prerequisites, the network monitor can be selected with these additional settings.

     Networking Support -> Networking Device Support
       CONFIG_NETDEV_PHY_IOCTL=y             : Enable PHY ioctl support